What’s brewing in the coffee industry?Written by 1HQ 4 April 2019

 Being a coffee aficionado, you can imagine how excited I was to be given the opportunity to attend this year’s London Coffee festival in the heart of Brick Lane, East London.

 On arrival, the one thing that surprised me the most was how the current trend for health and wellness has been woven into our love for coffee.
 We know that society is focusing on the impact we make on our health and environment as people adopt vegan, vegetarian and flexitarian diets.
-The London Coffee Festival was full of new coffee innovations but what stood out the most, was the increase in dairy alternatives.
+The London Coffee Festival was full of new coffee innovations and coffee designs but what stood out the most, was the increase in dairy alternatives.

 Soya, oat, almond and Kefir were all present and accounted for.
 There was even a plant-based latte blend in a variety of great natural colours and flavours, that could be mixed with water and enjoyed at home.
 Whilst there wasn’t a huge amount of information about why you should switch to a non-dairy milk, one brand took a particularly aggressive stance against traditional milk which made me wonder if it is right to attack Dairy farmers in this way.
 Should we be supporting, rather than criticising them.
 Something to definitely think about.